History of South Carolina: Loyalists

 South Carolina had one of the strongest Loyalists factions of any state, outside of states such as New York and Pennsylvania.
 About 5,000 took up arms against the Patriot government during revolution, and thousands more were supporters.
 Nearly all had immigrated to the province after 1765, only about one in six being native-born.
 About 45% of the Loyalists were small farmers, 30% were merchants, artisans or shopkeepers; 15% were large farmers or plantation owners; 10% were royal officials.
 Geographically they were strongest in the backcountry.

-Although the state had experienced a bitter bloody internal civil war from 1780–82, civilian leaders nevertheless adopted a policy of reconciliation that proved more moderate than any other state.
+Although the state had experienced a bitter bloody internal civil war from 1780 to 1782, civilian leaders nevertheless adopted a policy of reconciliation that proved more moderate than any other state.
 About 4500 white Loyalists left South Carolina when the war ended, with the others staying in state.
 South Carolina would successfully and quickly reincorporate the remaining Loyalists who stayed behind.
 Some were required to pay a 10% fine of the value of the property.
 The legislature named 232 Loyalists liable for confiscation of their property, but most appealed and were forgiven.

 Rebecca Brannon, says South Carolinians, "offered the most generous reconciliation to Loyalists ... despite suffering the worst extremes of violent civil war" According to a reviewer, she convincingly argues that South Carolinians, driven by social, political, and economic imperatives, engaged in a process of integration that was significantly more generous than that of other states.
 Indeed, Brannon's account strongly suggests that it was precisely the brutality and destructiveness of the conflict in the Palmetto State that led South Carolinians to favor reconciliation over retribution.